mukhtarsafarofff/Automatic-Charge-Cut-OFF/README.md

-(ENG)   It continuously detects battery charging voltage
+(ENG)   It continuously detects battery charging voltage and once the battery reaches the full charge level,